JustinShenk/sensei/README.md

 # Sensei - *(SEN-say)*🙇👊

-End-to-end posture monitor and notification software, for experimentation or self-monitoring, with data analysis scripts.
+Posture monitor and notification OSX app, for experimentation or self-monitoring, with data analysis scripts.

 ## Run the app (easy)